 Full requirements for the application are available online.

 When’s the deadline?

-The deadline is September 15th, 2016 at 5:00pm for all applicants except for those who hold passports from mainland China, Hong Kong, Macao and Taiwan.
+The deadline was 15 September 2016 at 5:00pm for all applicants except for those who hold passports from mainland China, Hong Kong, Macao and Taiwan.
 That deadline was June 15, 2016.
-These deadlines will typically occur in June and September of each year.
+Deadlines will typically occur in June and September of each year.

 Get in touch